roloran/RDCP-Specs/rdcp_v04_overview.md

 # RDCP v0.4 Quick Overview

 - RDCP is the ROLORAN Disaster Communication Protocol.
-- This document covers v0.4 of RDCP as of early 2025.
+- This document covers v0.4 of RDCP as of mid-2025.
 - RDCP is currently in development as part of the EU-funded (#NextGenerationEU) [dtec.bw research project ROLORAN](https://dtecbw.de/home/forschung/unibw-m/projekt-roloran) in cooperation with [Gemeinde Neuhaus, Austria](https://neuhaus.gv.at/).
 - This document shortly summarizes the most important aspects of RDCP for implementers and interested third parties.
 More detailed information is currently available only in German and project-internal, but might be published later.